dmbarbour/glas/docs/GlasApps.md

 ### State Machines

 Transaction machines naturally model state machines.
-Each transaction observes states and inputs, dispatches appropriate code, then sets the next state.
+Each transaction observes states and inputs, dispatches appropriate code, and sets a next state.
 Dispatch can be decentralized, with several transactions each handling only the states they recognize, otherwise aborting.

 Unfortunately, transaction machines are often forced to model state machines.
 Relevantly, request-response IO cannot be expressed in a direct style.
 The request must be committed before a response is produced.
 Waiting on the response must be a separate transaction.
 With state machines, we can model sending the request as one state, awaiting response as another.

 Transaction machines would benefit from a higher-level language that can generate good state machines from direct-style code.
 Ideally, these machines should also be versioned or stable to simplify live program update.

+### Hierarchical Transactions

+Transaction machines are easily extended with hierarchical transactions.
+This is very convenient for error handling, testing, and invariants.
+We can review whether a subprogram tries anything problematic before committing.

 ### Parallelism

-Transaction machines mitigate the issue of transaction conflict: a scheduler can heuristically arrange transactions history of conflict to run at separate times.
-Channels can reduce pressure on high-contention variables.
-With dataflow analysis, a compiler might leverage parallelism available within a transaction.

-Transaction machines have high potential for parallelism.
-However, the parallelism we can achieve depends ultimately on the problem.
+Transactions can evaluate in parallel insofar as there is no conflict with serializability.
+Conflict can be difficult to predict, but it is possible to evaluate optimistically, detect conflicts upon commit, and abort all but one conflicting transaction.
+With transaction machines, we can remember conflict history and heuristically schedule to avoid conflict.

+The problem of designing programs to minimize conflict is left to programmers.
+There are useful patterns for this such as moving high-contention variables behind a channel.
+Of course, we're ultimately limited by parallelism available within the problem.

+*Aside:* It is also feasible to support parallelism within a transaction.
+However, doing so is outside the domain of transaction machines.

-## Common Effects API
+## Common Effects

-Although the effects API can be tuned for different purposes, there are several common patterns that we can usefully leverage.
-A relatively generic application environment can be specialized by specifying a few environment variables, public variables, and data ports.
+Glas models transactions as normal Glas programs.
+The try/then/else conditional behavior is an implicit hierarchical transaction.
+Failure is implicit abort.
+Interaction with the environment is supported by the eff operator, and is mostly based on variables.

+### Concurrency

+* **fork:Value** - response is unit or failure.
+This response is consistent for a given fork value within a transaction, but non-deterministic fair choice across transactions.

+The system can optimize stable forks into concurrent replication of the transaction to support task-based concurrency.
+Unstable fork represents a non-deterministic random choice.
+The set of observations on fork values within a transaction can serve as an implicit transaction identifier.

+### Timing

+* **await:TimeStamp** - Response is unit if time-of-commit is equal or greater than the awaited timestamp.
+Otherwise fails.

+The system estimates time-of-commit.
+It's best to estimate just a little high: if necessary, the system can delay commit to make the estimate true.
+Ideally, the system will use await times to guide real-time scheduling.

+*Note:* For the default timestamp, I propose use of Windows NT time - a number of 0.1 microsecond intervals since midnight Jan 1, 1601 UT.
+This is more precision than we need.

-### Variables
+### State

-Most applications need state, and variables are a convenient way both model state and to partition state for concurrent update.

-Effects API:
+* **var:(on:Var, op:Method)** - Response value or failure depends on method and state of the specified variable.

+An application has a memory consisting of set of mutable variables, which are identified by arbitrary values.
+Each variable contains a value or is undefined.
+By default, variables are undefined.

+In addition to a few general-purpose methods, there are several specialized methods to avoid conflicts for simple models of buffers and counters.
+For example, multiple black-box writers may blindly increment a number or append a list without conflict.

+#### Methods

+General purpose methods for variables:

-* **get:(var:Var)** - response is current value of variable; fail if undefined
+* **get** - Response is value contained in defined variable.
+Fails if undefined.
-* **set:(var:Var, val?Value, new?)** - sets value for variable, response is unit
- * *val* - optional. if excluded, set to undefined state.
+* **set:Value** - Update defined variable to contain Value.
+Response is unit.
+Fails if undefined.
- * *new* - flag. if included, fail if currently defined.
+* **new:Value** - Update undefined variable to contain Value.
+Response is unit.
+Fails if defined.

-Variables are identified by arbitrary values local to the application, and most are allocated and managed by the application.
-Variables have identity behavior: get whatever was last set.
+* **del** - Delete the variable's definition.
+Response is unit, or fails if already undefined.

+Specialized methods for buffers:

+* **read:Count** - Removes first Count items from head of list variable.
+Response is the sublist it removes.
+Fails for non-list variables or if the variable contains fewer than Count items.
+* **unread:\[List, Of, Vals\]** - Prepends list to head of list variable.
+Response is unit, or fails for non-list variables.
+* **write:\[List, Of, Vals\]** - Addends list to tail of list variable.
+Response is unit, or fails for non-list variables.

+Specialized methods for counters:

+* **inc:Count** - Increase number variable by given value.
+Response is unit, or fails for non-number variables.
+* **dec:Count** - Decrease number variable by given value.
+Response is unit, or fails for non-number variables or if would reduce value below zero.

 ### Channels

-Channels are a convenient model for processing of streaming data or events and coordination between abstract concurrent components.
-Channels are transaction-friendly: Multiple writers and a single reader can evaluate in parallel and commit without conflict.

-Effects API:

-* **read:(chan:Chan)** - Removes head value from channel buffer.
-Response is head value.
-Fails if channel is empty.
-* **unread:(chan:Chan, data:Val)** - Response is unit.
-Adds data to head of channel buffer.
-* **write:(chan:Chan, data:Val)** - Response is unit.
-Adds data to tail of channel buffer.

-Channels are identified by arbitrary values local to an application, and most are allocated and managed by the application.
-Channels have identity behavior: read previous writes in FIFO order.

-Channels will often be coupled as a `(send, recv)` pair, supporting bi-directional communications.
-The 'send' channel is write-only, 'recv' is read-only (enforced by types or user discipline), and there should be some cooperative protocol for communication.
-Even when communication is mostly unidirectional, the other channel can support flow control via sending or receiving 'ready' tokens.
+Channels are a useful pattern for eventful communication.
+Channels are primarily modeled by a list variable with read and write methods.
+However, to support closing of channels and bounded-buffer flow control, I propose a `(data, ready)` pair of variable identifiers.

+* *data* - a buffer variable.
+Written by writer, read or unread by reader.
+Deleted by reader when finished consuming.
+* *ready* - a counter variable.
+Decremented by writer, incremented by reader per element read.Deleted by writer when finished producing.
+Initial value in 'ready' is the bounded-buffer capacity of a channel.

+For bi-directional dataflow, channels will often be coupled as a `(send, recv)` pair, requiring a total of four variables.
+For convenience and to resist accidents, we might also label individual channels with their intended directionality, i.e. either `send:(data, ready)` or `recv:(data, ready)`.

+Correct use of channels can be enforced by a type system or structured syntax.

-### IO Channels and Variables
+### IO Variables

-A subset of resource identifiers - `io:(...)` and dicts with the `io` key - are reserved for interaction between application and environment.
-Relevant resources include channels and variables, but should include any abstract resource models developed later.

-IO resources are abstractly allocated and managed by the environment.
-That is, programs should never use constants such as `io:1` or `io:stdout`.
-Instead, IO resources are returned in response to effects.

-IO resources often have usage restrictions, e.g. a standard output channel is write-only and accepts only binary data.
-Ideally, these restrictions are enforced typefully.
-However, the environment could dynamically enforce some properties - for example, attempting to read from standard output might fail.

-### Fork

-Effect API:

-* **fork:Value** - response is unit or failure.
-This response is consistent within the transaction but non-deterministic fair choice from one transaction to another.
-That is, the fork decision is implicitly cached per value.

-Fork values help stabilize incremental computing and debugging.
-They may also be descriptive of the decision made to help document application behavior.
+Applications can reserve a subset of variables for interaction with the environment.
+Doing so improves consistency by enabling external and internal interactions to use the same code.
+I propose to reserve variables identified by dicts containing `io` such as `io:42`.

+Allocation of IO variables should be fully left to the environment.
+These variables may be returned from other effects calls, such as `query:stdio`.
+The environment should normally avoid allocating and manipulating non-IO variables, though there are rare exceptions (such as debug views).

+The environment can dynamically enforce invariants for how IO variables are used.
+For example, for a binary output channel, the environment can abort a transaction that attempts to read the channel or write non-binary data.
+To avoid unusual failure semantics, this abort could be deferred until commit.

-### Time
+### Environment

-Effect API:

-* **await:TimeStamp** - response is unit or failure.
-Response is unit if estimated time-of-commit is greater than awaited timestamp, otherwise succeeds.

-If the estimate is just a little high, we can delay actual commit based on highest successful await timestamp.
-Other cases are more complicated, and the best solution is often to make a new estimate, rollback, and recompute.
-A good runtime should aim for estimates to be just a little high.

-*Note:* I propose use of Windows NT time for the TimeStamp.
-That is, number of 100ns intervals since midnight Jan 1, 1601 UT.
-This is significantly more precision than we're ever likely to use.
+* **query:Query** - Response value or failure depends on environment.

+This represents an ad-hoc query to the environment.
+Use of query should be idempotent, commutative, and mostly stable.
+Query provides a useful layer of indirection to return IO variables for further interaction.

 ### Asynchronous Tasks

-For effects that do not complete immediately within a transaction, the environment can allocate a task to run in the background then immediately return a `(send, recv)` channel pair for interaction with this task.
+For any long-running effects, a good option is to create a background task then immediately return an interface for the asynchronous interaction.
+This interface can be modeled as a `(send, recv)` channel pair.

-Valid interactions aren't limited to request-response and might be described by a session type.
-As a convention, it should normally be possible to terminate interaction with a 'fin' token, releasing the IO resource.
+### Termination

+Termination, if needed, should be explicit to ensure it is intentional.
+If a transaction machine halts implicitly, e.g. due to deadlock, that's probably a bug.
+Explicit termination could be represented by defining an IO exit variable before committing.

 ## Console App Effects API

 Console applications are my initial target.
-I don't need full potential of Unix apps, just enough to cover command line tooling and web servers.
+I don't need all of Unix, just enough to support command line tooling and web servers.

 Requirements:

 * access to stdio resources, isatty
 * environment variables
-* file access - whole-file read and write, streaming read and write
+* filesystem access - browsing folders and files
-* network access - TCP and UDP sockets is sufficient
+* network access - TCP and UDP is sufficient
 * termination/exit

 ## Web App Effects API

-## Other Effects APIs

-It might be useful to develop application APIs specific to android, web-server components, etc..
+A web-app should compile for running in a browser.

+Requirements:

+* DOM or virtual DOM + React style UI
+* precompute a static document
+* XMLHttpRequest, Websockets
+* access to local storage

+A web-app should compile to an HTML document using JavaScript or WASM.